(Last updated: 19 June 2021)

 3. Firmness of the cup

 If you have bladder issues, such as a sensitive bladder, you don't want a really firm cup.
 A firm cup can put pressure on your bladder and give you the feeling of constantly needing to pee.
 Cups with extremely prominent rims are also not advised, since the rim tends to press against the bladder quite firmly.
 A softer cup is recommended since it will not press against the bladder uncomfortably.
+The Saalt Soft is a great soft cup designed for bladder sensitivities.

 If you lead an active lifestyle and have strong pelvic floor and vaginal muscles, a firmer cup is more suitable.
 A cup that is too soft may get crushed by your muscles, which breaks the seal and cause leaks.
 A firmer cup that can hold its shape while inside your body is the best bet.
 The Lunette Model 2 is the firmest cup we have.